 - SVSEG and AMVCB/TLG consist of representatives of government (Australian and State/Territory), the manufacturing and operational arms of the industry (including organisations such as the Federal Chamber of Automotive Industries and the Australian Trucking Association) and of representative organisations of consumers and road users (particularly through the Australian Automobile Association).

 - TISOC consists of the chief executives of Australian and State/Territory departments of infrastructure, transport and road vehicle administrations.

-New ADRs, or significant changes that increase the stringency of existing ADRs, may be subjected to a vote by SCOTI Ministers.
-Following this vote, the Minister for Infrastructure and Transport may then determine the new or amended standards.
+New ADRs, or significant changes that increase the stringency of existing ADRs, may be subject to a vote by Transport and Infrastructure Council Ministers.
+Following this vote, the Minister for Infrastructure and Regional Development may then determine the new or amended standards.

 Where a Regulation Impact Statement is prepared to examine proposed new or amended ADRs, it must meet the best practice regulatory impact analysis as required by the Australian Government or the Council of Australian Governments and administered by the Office of Best Practice Regulation.

 The Australian Government's policy is to harmonise the national vehicle safety standards with international regulations where possible and consideration is given to the adoption of the international regulations of the United Nations Economic Commission for Europe (UNECE).
 Australia is a signatory to the UNECE 1958 Agreement and the 1998 Agreement.
 The policy to harmonise is also important to fulfil World Trade Organisation and Asia Pacific Economic Cooperation commitments.